 AT stunned by Hawks’ Nava in early playoff exit

-AT’s soccer season was truncated on Oct.
+AT’s soccer season was docked on Oct.
 19 after a last minute goal by the Bartlett Hawks handed the Blazers a 1-0 loss during the first round of the playoffs.

 Nava’s shot sealed a ticket to the second round of the playoffs for Bartlett.
 Bartlett, who had put up an unimpressive 5-15-1 record during the regular season, was elated at their impressive defeat.